Nose piercing: History

 Nose piercing is recorded in various parts of the world, including in some indigenous societies of Americas and Australia.

-Earliest written evidence of nose piercing appears in the Book of Genesis.
-According to Barry Ladizinski et al. 2013 "The practice, which is performed for symbolic or beautification purposes, originated more than 4000 years ago in the Middle East, migrating to India in the 1500s and reaching Western civilization by the 20th century."
+Earliest written evidence of nose piercing appears in the Hebrew Bible, such as Genesis 24:22 and Isaiah 3:21.
+According to Barry Ladizinski et al. 2013, "The practice, which is performed for symbolic or beautification purposes, originated more than 4000 years ago in the Middle East, migrating to India in the 1500s and reaching Western civilization by the 20th century."

 Nose piercing remains a significant cultural and aesthetic practice, symbolizing beauty, identity, and tradition across diverse societies worldwide.